ironBoni/ServiceNowHome/README.md

 ## README - ServiceNow Home Assignment
 ### Overview of the solution:
-Our solution reads through a file containing investigator notes and identifies sentences that are similar (i.e., they differ by only one word).
-For each pair of similar sentences, the program notes the differing word(s).
-The results are then written to an output file in the desired format.
+The solution takes a file containing the notes of a private investigator and processes it to find similar sentences where only one word differs.
+The approach was to break the functionality into modular classes, focusing on making the code readable, maintainable, and scalable.

+**NotesParser**: Responsible for converting the raw lines of input into a list of Entry objects.
+**EntryGrouper**: It groups the Entry objects based on patterns with just one differing word.
+**OutputFormatter**: Formats the grouped entries into the required output format.
+**FileHandler**: Handles reading from and writing to files.
+**Main**: The main class that integrates all the above components.

 ### How to run?
-1. Ensure you have Java installed on your system.
+(First, Java should be installed on your system, the relevant JDK.)
-2. Save the provided code as InvestigatorNotesProcessor.java.
+Place the input file as "input.txt" in the same location of all the classes you cloned.
+**Option 1**:
+Open IntelliJ, and click on the "run" (Play) button inside the Main.java file.

+**Option 2**:
-3. Compile the program using the command:
+1. Compile the program using the command:
    ```
-   javac InvestigatorNotesProcessor.java
+   javac Main.java
    ```
-4. Run the program using the command:
+2. Run the program using the command:
    ```
-   java InvestigatorNotesProcessor
+   java Main
    ```
-5. The program reads from a
-   file named input.txt and writes the results to a file named output.txt by default.
+3. The program reads from a file named **input.txt** and writes the results to a file named **output.txt**.

 ### 1. What can you say about the complexity of your code?
-The core of the algorithm involves comparing every sentence with every other sentence, which makes it O(n^2) where n is the number of sentences.
-For each sentence pair, we're comparing every word, making the complexity O(n^2 * m) where m is the average number of words in each sentence.
+The most intensive part of the algorithm involves comparing each sentence with every other sentence.
+This gives a time complexity of O(n^2), where n is the number of sentences.
+For each pair of sentences, we perform another loop to compare the words inside the sentences, but since the number of words in a sentence can be considered relatively constant, this doesn't significantly affect the overall complexity.
+Therefore, the solution's main complexity remains O(n^2).

 ### 2. How will your algorithm scale?
-This algorithm does not scale well for very large inputs due to its quadratic complexity.
-For example, with 10,000 sentences, we'd have around 100 million comparisons.
+Considering the O(n^2) complexity, the algorithm may not be efficient for an extremely large number of sentences.
+However, as stated in the assumptions, the file's structure can be entirely loaded into memory.
+As such, for a reasonably large set of sentences, this solution will work effectively.
+For significantly larger datasets, we would need to reconsider our approach, possibly using more sophisticated data structures or algorithms to identify similarities between sentences.
 ### 3. If you had two weeks to do this task, what would you have done differently?
 What would be better?
 With more time:

-We could optimize the solution by sorting the sentences based on their length or using more advanced data structures like Trie for more efficient comparisons.
-Implement multithreading to parallelize the comparison tasks.
-Break down the main method into more granular methods for better readability and modularity.
-Implement unit tests for different scenarios.
-Create a more interactive interface or command-line arguments to specify the input and output files rather than hardcoding them.
-This solution uses simple data structures, and the goal was to keep it as straightforward and readable as possible without adding unnecessary complexity.
+1. **Optimize Algorithm**: Investigate more efficient algorithms or data structures to handle the problem, especially focusing on reducing the time complexity.
+2. **Concurrency**: Implement multi-threading or parallel processing for handling the comparisons, which could reduce processing time.
+3. **Unit Tests**: Even though they were deemed not important for this task, for a production-ready solution, unit tests are essential.
+They would ensure that every part of the code works correctly.
+4. **User Interface**: Implement a basic UI or command-line interface allowing the user to select input/output files, view results, etc.
+5. **Logging and Error Handling**: Integrate comprehensive logging and error-handling mechanisms.
+6. **Profiling and Benchmarking**: Profile the application to find any bottlenecks and benchmark the solution against different sizes of datasets to have a clear picture of performance and areas of improvement.